stfab/my-website/_posts/2023-11-21-ci-cd-with-buildbot.md

 ## Constant costs vs. high costs when needed

-![Picture of a man lying under an old Beetle carrying out repairs](/assets/img/man-362150_640.jpg) _Like an old car, you can repair Buildbot by yourself, image source: [RyanMcGuire](https://pixabay.com/de/photos/mann-wagen-reparatur-autoreparatur-362150/)_
+![Picture of a man lying under an old Beetle carrying out repairs](/assets/img/man-362150_640.jpg) _Like an old car, you can repair Buildbot by yourself, Image source: [RyanMcGuire](https://pixabay.com/de/photos/mann-wagen-reparatur-autoreparatur-362150/)_

 At the same time, it can also be an advantage to rely on Buildbot, as the code can be adapted at any time, even if the developer has not yet implemented a certain bugfix or functionality.

 Provided you have employees who are familiar with Python and Twisted.
 However, this should be a prerequisite in larger development departments.
 It should be borne in mind that Buildbot is licensed under GPLv2, which means that changes must be published again.

-Nevertheless, fixing bugs yourself can also incur high costs, so it can be cheaper and easier to plan if you opt for a fixed monthly subscription that includes bug fixing.
+Of course, fixing bugs yourself can also incur high costs, so it can be cheaper and easier to plan if you opt for a fixed monthly subscription that includes bug fixing.
 Critical bugs can otherwise become a bottleneck, especially if you don't have a lot of specialised staff.

 ## Buildbot is sustainable